hadware/pygamma-paper/paper.md

 We've identified a small number of improvements that our package could benefit from:

-* A low hanging fruit is to add the support for the "$\gamma$-cat" metric, a complement measure [@gamma-cat-paper] for the $\gamma$-agreement.
+* An obvious improvement is to add support for the "$\gamma$-cat" metric, a complement measure [@gamma-cat-paper] for the $\gamma$-agreement.
 * The $\gamma$-agreement's theoretical framework allows for the inclusion of a sequence-based dissimilarity, based on the Levenshtein distance.
+This would however require a numba re-implementation of the latter.
 * While our implementation is already close to the fastest pure python can be, we've identified some parts of it that could benefit from `numba`'s automatic parallelization features.

 # Acknowledgements

-We  are   thankful  to  Yann Mathet's help on understanding his work.
+We are thankful to Yann Mathet for his help on understanding his work on the $\gamma$-agreement.
 This work is funded in part by the Agence Nationale pour la Recherche (ANR-17-EURE-0017Frontcog, ANR-10-IDEX-0001-02 PSL*, ANR-19-P3IA-0001PRAIRIE 3IA Institute) and Grants from Neuratris, from Facebook AI Research (Research Gift), Google (Faculty Research Award),  Microsoft  Research  (Azure  Credits  and  Grant), and Amazon Web Service (AWS Research Credits).

 # References